mikecao/sparrow/README.md

     $db->setCache($cache);

-You can then pass a cache key to the query functions and Sparrow will try to fetch from the cache before executing the query.
+Now you can pass a cache key to the query functions and Sparrow will try to fetch from the cache before executing the query.
 If there is a cache miss, Sparrow will execute the query and store the results using the specified cache key.